7Cav/service-level-configs/README.md

 This is specifically for S3 and S6 Staff within the 7cav.us community to use for any modifications such as but not limited to,<br></br>

 * Gameserver startup parameters,
-* Mods and or DLC's installed
+* Mods and or DLCs installed
 * Miscellaneous configuration files
+* Updater scripts
 <br></br>
-This is currently Work-In-Progress, Expect features to change.
+This is constantly a Work-In-Progress, expect features to change.

 ## Getting Started
 To utilize this framework, If you do not have your own tools for working with github and json files we encourage you to download [Github desktop](https://desktop.github.com/) and [VScode](https://code.visualstudio.com/)<br></br>